Slice or cube young summer cucumbers, tomatoes, or squash. Pack into a quart jar.

 “I like to make a nice pile of these sandwiches on a silver tray lined with a paper doily and garnished with a few cucumber slices and parsley.
 (Cover with a damp paper towel so your sandwiches don’t dry out and curl before serving.
 Refresh as necessary.)

-“I also put out big crystal bowl of pimento cheese with Carr’s crackers, celery stalks, salty peanuts to encourage drinking and deviled eggs to prevent or at least stall off utter drunkenness.”
+“I also put out big crystal bowl of pimento cheese with Carr’s crackers, celery stalks, and salty peanuts to encourage drinking and deviled eggs to prevent or at least stall off utter drunkenness.”